There are two routes to entry for this category:

 - Student/Apprentice Chef final – finalists will be provided with the required quantity of the compulsory ingredients for the final and are asked to bring all other ingredients with them.

-- Competitors must be within the stipulated age bracket on the day of the final of the category that they wish to enter.
+- Competitors must be within the stipulated age bracket at the time of entry.
 Proof of age may be requested at the semi-final.

 - The judging panel will be divided among the professional, young professional and student classes during both the semi-finals and finals, since these take place on the same day.

 - If any of the judges knows of any of the competitors, they will not be included in the panel judging that particular competitor’s category.

 - Only the names of those selected for the semi-finals and finals will be publicised.
 We do not make public the names of any entrants not selected for the semi-finals and finals.